Combined Listings

 Listing C1 = 3Br

 Here, Listing A, B are sub-listings, and Listing C1 is the combined listing.
-We considered reservations only for certain stay dates for explaning the concept -
+We considered reservations only for certain stay dates for explaining the concept

 Notes